 Start With the Date

-When writing a check for $2,000, you must first enter the current date in the upper right-hand corner where the check says "Date."
-You have the option of listing the month, day and year in numerical format, or by spelling out the month and then listing the day and year in numbers.
+When writing a check for $2,000, you must first enter the current date in the upper right corner, marked No. 2 on the image, where the check says "Date."
+You have the option of listing the month, day and year in numerical format or by spelling out the month and then listing the day and year in numbers.

-The top line on the left-hand side says "Pay to the Order Of" and this is where you spell out who the check is for.
-This may be the name of a business, such as an apartment rental company or a pest control service, or an individual.
+The top line on the left side, noted as No. 3 on the image, says "Pay to the Order Of," and this is where you spell out who the check is for, the payee.
+This may be the name of a business, such as an apartment rental company, a pest control service or an individual.
 If paying an individual, it is important that you remember to write both the first and last name on this line.

 Add the Dollar Amount

-Next to the "Pay to the Order Of" line, there is a box with a dollar sign at the beginning.
+Next to the "Pay to the Order Of" line, there is a dollar box, marked No. 4, with a dollar sign at the beginning.
 This is where you write $2,000 in numerical form.
 There are two ways you can do this.
-You can write $2,000.00 using decimals or $2,000 00/100 using a fraction.
+You can write the check amount using decimals or using a fraction, $2,000 00/100.
+If there were cents, don't forget the cents amount.
+This can be written as xx/100.

 Spell Out the Payment Amount

-Underneath the "Pay to the Order Of" is a line for writing out the payment amount.
-In this case, you'll need to write "Two thousand" and then add either no cents, xx/100 or 00/100.
+Underneath the "Pay to the Order Of" is a line, marked No. 5, for writing out the payment amount of the check.
+In this case, you'll need to write "Two thousand dollars" or "Two thousand dollars with zero cents," or xx/100 or 00/100.
 If there is a space between your payment amount and the word "Dollars," you may want to consider drawing a straight line.
 Some check writers prefer to do this to prevent someone from fraudulently changing the amount.

 Insert a Memo

-The bottom left-hand corner contains a line with the word "For" in front of it.
+The bottom left corner of the check, marked as No. 6, contains a line with the word "For" in front of it.
 This is where you list a memo to remind you why you made the payment.
 For example, you could write "Sarah's tuition" or "February's rent."
-Some check writers also use this space to list their account numbers when paying bills.
+Some check writers also use this memo line to list their account numbers when paying bills.

 Finish With Your Signature

-Use the line on the bottom right-hand of the check to add your signature.
+Use the line on the bottom right of the check to add your signature on the line marked No. 7.
 It is essential that your signature match the one you have on file at the bank.
 That is how the bank verifies that the account owner wrote the check.

 Now that you've written your check for $2,000, you must record the transaction in your checkbook register.
 This will reveal how much money you have left in your account after the $2,000 is deducted.